repleo/bounca/docs/source/tutorials/create_certificate_authority.rst

 The root certificate should be distributed to all hosts which need to trust your certificates.

 The root certificate does not sign server or client certificates directly.
-One or more intermediate certificate authorities, which are trusted by the root CA to sign certificates on their behalf, must be created.
+One or more intermediate certificate authorities must be created.
+These intermediate certificates are trusted by the root CA and are used to sign server certificates and client certificates.
 This allows to keep the root key offline and unused as much as possible, as any compromise of the root key makes your authority useless.

 When you login to your fresh BounCA, you will enter the overview tab.